own3mall/python-gtk3-tutorial/fixed.rst

 =====
 A Fixed container provides a surface which allows the positioning of child widgets at fixed co-ordinates.

-Fixed is very similar to the :doc`layout` container, however it doesn't provide an infinite scrolling area.
+Fixed is very similar to the :doc:`layout` container, however it does not provide an infinite scrolling area.
 It should be used when the size of the Fixed area will be known.

 ===========
 Constructor